• Skip to main content

 Ingredients you'll need

-• Almond flour: choose a fine and blanched almond flour (the skins of the almonds were removed).
+• Almond flour: choose fine and blanched almond flour (the skins of the almonds were removed).
 Almond meal will NOT work for this recipe.
 I used the super fine almond flour from Bob's Red Mill.

 • Cacao powder: Cocoa powder works too, although cacao powder will give you a more chocolatey flavor and isn't as processed as cocoa.

 • Coconut oil: use refined coconut oil to avoid coconut flavor.
+Coconut oil cannot be swapped for any other kind of oil as it is responsible for giving the cookies their unique texture.

 Showing are the ingredients needed to make the recipe.